SSWConsulting/SSW.Rules.Content/rules/edit-your-videos-for-tiktok/rule.md

 Captions are an excellent way to open your TikTok videos to a broader audience.
 They increase a video's general accessibility, prompting more users to like your content.
 Users might include:

-- Commuters or those in a general loud area
+* Commuters or those in a general loud area
-- The deaf or hearing impaired
+* The deaf or hearing impaired
-- Learning disabilities
+* Those with Learning disabilities
-- Attention deficit disorder
+* Users that have Attention deficit disorder
-- Autism
+* People with Autism

 **Top 5 reasons for including captions:**